ScriptSmith/instamancer/README.md

   --logfile               Name of the log file      [default: "instamancer.log"] --browser               Location of the browser.
 Defaults to the copy
                           downloaded at installation
-  --upload                Upload files to a URL with a PUT request rather
+  --upload                Upload files to a URL with a PUT request rather than
-                          than saving to disk
+                          saving to disk
+  --plugin                Use a plugin from the plugins directory
+                                                           [array] [default: []]

 Examples:
   instamancer hashtag instagood -d          Download all the available posts,